 Jaclyn Kopel is a born and raised New Yorker.
 She graduated Summa Cum Laude from Pace University where she majored in Adolescent Education and History.
-She is a proud Pforzheimer Honors Alumna.
+She is a proud Pforzheimer Honors alumna.
 While at Pace, Jaclyn was a member of the following honor societies: Lambda Sigma, Kappa Delta Pi, Phi Alpha Theta, and Alpha Chi.
 As an undergraduate student she worked at Pace High School, Pace’s Center for Academic Excellence, and with VOTE 18.
-Upon graduation she won the Co-op, Internship, and Experiential Education Award, Academic Excellence in History Award, History Department Award, School of Education Scholastic Achievement Award, and the Academic Leadership Award.
+Upon graduation she won the Co-op, Internship, and Experiential Education Award; the Academic Excellence in History Award; the History Department Award; the School of Education Scholastic Achievement Award; and the Academic Leadership Award.
 She was a recipient of a grant from Project Pericles and one from the Honors College.
-She has taught high school history at Pace High School, Academy for Careers in Television and Film, and Pace’s Upward Bound Program.
-Jaclyn spent three years working for Undergraduate Admissions and became the Honors Program Coordinator and Office Manager in October 2013.
+She has taught high school history at Pace High School, the Academy for Careers in Television and Film, and Pace’s Upward Bound Program.
+Jaclyn spent three years working for Undergraduate Admissions.
+She joined the Honors College as a staff member in October 2013 as the Program Coordinator and Office Manager.
+In July 2015 she became the Associate Director and in July 2017 she became the Director.
 Jaclyn received her M.S.Ed in Teacher Leadership.
-Additionally, she recently received her Egyptology Certificate from the University of Manchester.
-She is currently working on her Ed.D in Higher Education Leadership.
+She also received her Egyptology Certificate from the University of Manchester.
+She recently finished her dissertation on personal connections and first-year retention.